Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

-Introduction and Excerpt from Poem, "At the Roots of Eternity"
+Introduction and Excerpt From "At the Roots of Eternity"

 In Paramahansa Yogananda's "At the Roots of Eternity," the speaker metaphorically likens the Blessed Divine Reality to a tree, whose roots are hidden sources of a blissful nectar, which affords those who capture it free-flowing Bliss.